- Whole wheat flour (WWF) is a powder derived from the milling of wheat other than durum.

-- Quinoa flour is a type of flour made from almonds.
+- Almond Flour is a type of flour made from almonds.
 Seeded Quick Bread with Low-Carbohydrate Ingredients.

-- Buckwheat flour is a type of flour made from the grain of buckwheat.
+- Coconut Flour is a type of flour made from coconut. truffles made of chocolate

-Can you replace regular flour with whole wheat flour?
+Can you use plain flour instead of whole wheat flour?

 Because whole wheat flour has a stronger flavor than white flour, the bigger the amount of whole wheat flour you use in your white flour recipe, the more noticeable the result will be.
 It is likely that you will not notice any change in flavor, color, or texture if you use only 25 percent whole wheat instead of white flour.